 - Complete a full Oracle Database Client Administration installation based on Oracle home for patching. - 2.
 Apply the patch to your full Oracle Database Client Administration installation using the OPatch utility. - 3.
-Regenerate the data shared libraries and zip files. - 4.
-Copy the data shared libraries and zip files to the target system and unzip them to the Oracle Instant Client directory.
+Regenerate the data shared libraries, zip files, and RPM files. - 4.
+Copy the data shared libraries, zip files, and RPM files to the target system and unzip them to the Oracle Instant Client directory.

-The OPatch utility stores the patching information of the ORACLE\HOME installation in libclntsh.so.
+The OPatch utility stores the patching information of the ORACLE_HOME installation in libclntsh.so.
 You can retrieve this patching information using the genezi -v command.

-If the Oracle Instant Client deployment system does not have the genezi utility, copy it from the \$ORACLE\HOME/bin directory.
+If the Oracle Instant Client deployment system does not have the genezi utility, copy it from the SORACLE HOME/bin directory.